Zombie Panic in Wonderland

-Zombie Panic in Wonderland, known in Japan as Zombie in Wonderland (ゾンビ イン ワンダーランド, Zonbi in Wandārando), is a frenetic third-person shooter for Wii released in 2007 by Spanish videogame developer Akaoni Studio.
-Zombie Panic in Wonderland was first released in Japan by Marvelous Entertainment on December 20, 2007, and a demo version was released on November 8, 2007.
-Soon after, it was released by Akaoni Studio in 2010.
+Zombie Panic in Wonderland, known in Japan as Zombie in Wonderland (ゾンビ イン ワンダーランド, Zonbi in Wandārando), is a third-person shooter for Wii released in 2007 by Spanish videogame developer Akaoni Studio.
+The game was first released in Japan by Marvelous Entertainment on December 20, 2007.
+It was later released by Akaoni Studio in 2010 for Europe and North America.
 An updated version of the game, Zombie Panic in Wonderland Plus, was released on the iTunes App Store for the Apple iPod Touch, iPhone and iPad, and on the Google Play Store for Android devices in 2012, but was since taken down.
 Another version of the game, Zombie Panic in Wonderland DX, was released for Nintendo 3DS on October 30, 2014, for iOS devices on April 5, 2015, for Nintendo Switch on January 25, 2019, and for Microsoft Windows via Steam on November 6, 2019.

 Story

 In order to become the centre of attention, a self-centered prince develops by error a magical perfume that turns everybody who smells it into a zombie.
 Characters from all over the popular eastern and western fable world, such as Snow White, Momotaro, Alice, Dorothy and Little Red Riding Hood will have to confront the 'amorous zombies' who are invading the Fairy Tale world in order to resolve the mystery of Prince Charming and his 'scented dwarfs' before it is too late.